-Fig. 6.
-First, the train passes a green sleeper indicating that not a new track is entered but that a zone shift is coming up.
-Since a zone switch affords the time-consuming establishment of a new connection between the train and zone controller, we use overlapping segments in which the train is controlled by both involved zone controllers.
+The switching of zones by a train is realized by a sequence of colored sleepers as depicted in Fig. 6.
+First, the train passes a green sleeper indicating that a zone shift is coming up.
+Since a zone shift affords the time-consuming establishment of a new connection between the train and zone controller, we use overlapping segments in which the train is controlled by both involved zone controllers.
 The beginning of the overlapped segment is marked by a sleeper in the color of the new zone.
 When passing it, the train controller starts building up a MQTT connection with the new zone controller.
 The end of the overlapping segment is identified by a colored sleeper that signals the beginning of a new track in the newly entered zone.
 It may only be passed if the connection with the controller of the new zone is established and thereafter, the link with the controller of the old zone is released.